mdc-git/ddev-sveltekit/README.md

 - https://github.com/sveltejs/kit/issues/1144
 - https://github.com/sveltejs/kit/issues/7781
-- A linux binary version of jq and hjson will be installed under .ddev/sveltekit which blows the repository size to ~ 5MB.
-I need them to adjust my vscode config. _Sorry if that bugs you_.
+- A linux binary of jq and hjson along with a small utility script to attach vscode to `containerip:9229` will be installed under .ddev/sveltekit and .ddev/commands/host which will increase the repository size to ~5MB.
+I need them to rewrite my vscode config. _Sorry if that annoys you_.